MAZterXP/testwolf/README.md

 - Limited the MPU port selection in BLASTER environment variable to the range 2xx-3xx hex because poking some ports by accident can potentially kill your system!
 - Changed sound options menu to display "MPU-401 (General MIDI)" instead of "AdLib/Sound Blaster". (suggested by Gmlb256)
 - Added Fabrice Bellard's [LZEXE](https://bellard.org/lzexe.html) compressor in the build workflow.
 This is the original compressor used by id to fit the shareware game on a single floppy disk. (suggested by Gmlb256)
-- Revamped build workflow to allow building the original OPL2 versions (essentially Vanilla Wolf3D) by specifying any argument in the version selection batch files.
+- Revamped build workflow to allow building the original OPL2 versions (essentially "vanilla" Wolf3D) by specifying any argument in the version selection batch files.

 1.00 BETA (2021-09-22)
 ----------------------